Lurulai/Lurulai/README.md

 - How to reach me ...
           Send me a pigeon mail :)

-"You are more informative than segmentation fault." - Nischal, 2022 "Listening to you talk makes me so happy I ignore my work." - Jade, 2022 "You tell interesting stories all the time" - Remy & Jade, 2022
+"You are more informative than segmentation fault." - Nischal, 2022<br>
+</br>"Listening to you talk makes me so happy I ignore my work." - Jade, 2022<br>
+</br>"You tell interesting stories all the time" - Remy & Jade, 2022

 <!---
 Lurulai/Lurulai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.